clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 <i>steep</i> drop in the total squared distance from 1 cluster to 3
 clusters and then marginal reduction in total squared distance upon adding any more clusters, which creates an “L” shaped plot.
-The number of clusters at the point of the elbow should correspond to the ideal number of clusters \(K\) to be used, and in this case it correctly corresponds to our three clusters that we generated.
+The number of clusters at the point of the elbow should correspond to the appropriate number of clusters \(K\) to be used, and in this case it correctly corresponds to our three clusters that we generated.

 </p>